 Trinity Short met the lifelong friends she hoped to make in college before orientation.
-It was a perfect way for the freshman to ease into the college environment that involved twice-weekly night classes rather than the 6 a.m.-2 p.m. block schedule that she was used to in high school.
+It was a perfect way for the first-time undergraduate to ease into the college environment that involved twice-weekly night classes rather than the 6 a.m.-2 p.m. block schedule that she was used to in high school.

 "It's definitely an adjustment that I had to wrap my head around, but before orientation, a couple of us found each other on social media," she says.
 "So we came in and we were automatically together, and all the teachers thought that we knew each other before."

-While she fits in perfectly at UB, Trinity wasn't a typical college freshman; she was able to start with roughly 30 credits.
-While she was still attending Delaney High School in Baltimore County, she went to school in the morning, worked at a law firm in the afternoon and took community college classes in the evening to earn credits she could transfer to UB.
+While she fits in perfectly at The University of Baltimore, Trinity wasn't a typical college first-time undergraduate; she was able to start with roughly 30 credits.
+While she was still attending Delaney High School in Baltimore County, she went to school in the morning, worked at a law firm in the afternoon and took community college classes in the evening to earn credits she could transfer to UBalt.

 That busy daily routine helped Trinity transition quickly to the increased academic demands of college.